fritz-marshal/fritz/doc/user_guide.md

 #### Alert data augmentation

-Fritz's Kowalski backend augments the alert data with the following: [as of October 2020]
+Fritz's Kowalski backend augments the alert data with the following: [as of December 2020]

+- Galactic coordinates

 - Cross-matches with external catalogs:
   - 2MASS_PSC (all matches within 2")